yasuke0x0/v2-and-eth-blocks-subgraphs-with-local-node/README.md

-# Uniswap V2 Subgraph & ETH Blocks
+# Uniswap V2 & ETH Blocks Subgraphs

 The goal is to deploy and utilize both subgraphs within a local Graph Node setup: one for indexing events emitted by the Uniswap Factory contract and another for indexing all mined blocks of the blockchain.